plejon/Ciscopnp/README.md

 # Ciscopnp

-## This repo was made for ZTP Cisco devices using TCL and Event managers.
+## This repo was made to ZTP Cisco devices using TCL and Event managers.

 - Upgrades the device to desired ios version
 - Uses chassi serial number to download correct config file.